danReynolds/EARTH121/lectures/rocks.md

 Sediment, Sedimentary rocks, Metamorphic rocks, Igneous rocks, Magma.

 Processes:
 Metamorphism process involving heat and pressure.
 Lithification.
 Crystallization.
 Weathering.

-DRAW THE DAMN ROCK CYCLE
+Melting.

+## Metamorphism:

+How it happens: When sedimentary rock is buried deep in the crust, heat and pressure change it to metamorphic rock.

+Where it leads: When metamorphic rock melts, it becomes magma.

+## Crystallization

+How it happens: When magma or lava cools and solidifies, igneous rock forms.

+What it leads: When weathering occurs, igneous rocks becomes sediment.

-# Weathering
+## Weathering

-Weathering does not transport materials, it generates the raw materials for transport by agents of wind, ice, gravity.

-Process converts rocks to sediment.

-Dissolution (minerals breaks down in water), Hydrolysis, Oxidation.

-# Igneous Rocks
+How it happens: Weathering breaks down rock that is transported and deposited as sediment.

+What it leads: Through lithification, sediment is compacted and cemented to form sedimentary rock.